2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-Out of the 16 schools in Wisconsin that were part of this year’s ranking, Fox Valley Technical College landed the # 4 spot on the list.
-Located in the medium-sized suburb of Appleton, FVTC is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Fox Valley Technical College is a great place for precision metal working students.
+Located in the medium-sized suburb of Appleton, FVTC is a public school with a fairly large student population.

 Precision Metal Working majors at FVTC take out an average of $7,625 in student loans while working on their egree.